dsergio/data-modeling/README.md

 ### Dashboard

-The "Days Since Storm" metric shows a modest correlation with number of Observations, only for <TL (less than Treeline) elevation in this limited dataset
+The "days since storm" metric shows a potential negative correlation with number of observations, particularly for <TL and TL (less than treeline and treeline) elevation in this limited dataset.
+A "storm" is defined by 24 snowfall exceeding a threshold.
+It would be really interesting to try changing this threshold and testing this with a larger dataset.

 ![](https://github.com/dsergio/data-modeling/blob/master/CAICDashboard.png?raw=true)